Oczywsziysya/fem-product-preview-card-component/README.md

 #### The CSS stuff

 * **`aspect-ratio: x/y`** - Used to render the image with an aspect-ratio that differs from the image's real dimensions.
-For instance, if we have `aspect-ration: 2/1`, then the image's width will be twice it's height.
+For instance, if we have `aspect-ration: 2/1`, then the image's width will be twice its height.
 * **`object-fit: contain`** - tells the browser to preserve the image's aspect ratio, even if that means leaving empty space above and below.
 Generally speaking, the `object-fit` property specifies how the replaced element's content object should be fitted to the containing element's box.
 Some of the values it can take are: 'fill', 'contain', 'cover', 'scale-down' or 'none'.
 * **`object-fit: cover`** - tells the browser to preserve the image's aspect ratio, even if that means cropping the image at the top and bottom.
 * **`object-position: ...`** - If `object-fit: cover` crops the image in a problematic way, this property can be used to change the focus of the crop.
 It can take keywords like 'top', 'bottom', 'right top', 'top center', or percentage/length values, or even edge offsets values.